ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2025-07-21-aseprite-bench.md

 published: true
 tags: [pixel art, aseprite, llm, nlp, tool-calling, mcp]
 description: |
-    Just a fun experiment inspired by Simon Willison's SVG benchmark: I created an MCP server based on a pixel art tool called Aseprite, and let several LLMs draw (1) a pelican riding a bicycle and (2) a spritesheet of a running warrior.
+    Just a fun weekend experiment on model-context protocol (MCP): I asked several tool-calling LLMs to draw a 4-frame spritesheet of a swordsman performing a slash attack using an Aseprite MCP I built.
 The results were interesting!
 excerpt: |
 ---